rafaelsmgomes/vorto-challenge/README.md

 - **Nearest Neighbour**: The current solution uses a nearest neighbour algorithm to determine the next delivery to make.
 This is a rather naive approach and can be improved upon.
 A better approach would be to use a more advanced algorithm like the Branch and Bound algorithm.

 - **Driver assignment**: The current solution assigns drivers to deliveries in a rather naive way.
 It assigns the driver to the closest delivery.
-A better approach would be to assign drivers to deliveries in a way that minimizes the total time taken to deliver all the packages.
+A better approach would be to assign simultaneously to geographically opposing deliveries.
+This might make a difference in a Multithreading scenario.

 ### Code improvements